I-am-PUID-0/DUMB_docs/docs/services/pgadmin.md

 pgAdmin 4 is a web-based administration tool for managing PostgreSQL databases.

-DMB includes pgAdmin pre-installed and configured to work out of the box, allowing you to inspect, query, and back up your databases directly from a browser.
+DUMB includes pgAdmin pre-installed and configured to work out of the box, allowing you to inspect, query, and back up your databases directly from a browser.

 ---

-## ⚙️ Configuration Settings in `dmb_config.json`
+## ⚙️ Configuration Settings in `dumb_config.json`
 ```json
 "pgadmin": {
     "enabled": true,